Free change photo date tool.

 JPEG only.
 We read the existing capture date from EXIF and let you set a new one, or shift many photos by a fixed amount (great for fixing a wrong camera timezone).

 Set mode for a specific date.
 Shift mode for a fixed amount.
-Both work on a single photo or hundreds at once.
+Both work on one photo or hundreds at once.

 See the new date next to the original for every file before you apply.
 Catch typos before you download.